IBeacon: Power consumption

 older phones tend to draw more battery in the vicinity of iBeacons, while the newer phones can be more efficient in the same environment.
 In addition to the time spent by the phone scanning, number of scans and number of beacons in the vicinity are also significant factors for battery drain, as pointed out by the Aislelabs report.

-In a follow-up report, Aislelabs found a drastic improvement in battery consumption for iPhone5S, iPhone 5C versus the older model iPhone 4S.
+In a follow-up report, Aislelabs found a drastic improvement in battery consumption for iPhone 5s, iPhone 5c versus the older model iPhone 4s.

-At 10 surrounding iBeacons, iPhone 4S can consume up to 11% of battery per hour whereas iPhone5S consumes a little less than 5% battery per hour.
+At 10 surrounding iBeacons, iPhone 4s can consume up to 11% of battery per hour whereas iPhone 5s consumes a little less than 5% battery per hour.

 An energy efficient iBeacon application needs to consider these aspects in order to strike a good balance between app responsiveness and battery consumption.

 History and developments

-In mid-2013 Apple introduced iBeacons and experts wrote about how it is designed to help the retail industry by simplifying payments and enabling on-site offers.
+In mid-2013, Apple introduced iBeacons and experts wrote about how it is designed to help the retail industry by simplifying payments and enabling on-site offers.
 On December 6, 2013, Apple activated iBeacons across its 254 US retail stores.
 McDonald's has used the devices to give special offers to consumers in its fast-food stores.

 As of May 2014, different hardware iBeacons can be purchased for as little as $5 per device to more than $30 per device.

 Each of these different iBeacons have varying default settings for their default transmit power and iBeacon advertisement frequency.
 Some hardware iBeacons advertise at frequencies as low as 1 Hz while others can be as high as 10 Hz.

 iBeacon technology is still in its infancy.
 One well-reported software quirk exists on 4.2 and 4.3 Android systems whereby the system's bluetooth stack crashes when presented with many iBeacons.
 This was reportedly fixed in Android 4.4.4.